cawhitworth/Attractors/README.md

 Linux (clang++, SCons).
 Uses a (very slightly) modified [lodepng](https://github.com/lvandeve/lodepng) for writing out images.

+As well as rendering the images using custom gradient palettes and configurable gamma and exposure, the code attempts to find aesthetically interesting sets of coefficients automatically.

 Initial inspiration came from [this](http://paulbourke.net/fractals/clifford/) popping up on Hacker News.